 Tate also integrated The World Goes Pop exhibition experience with Pinterest by developing a landing page on Tate Modern's Wi-Fi sign-in prompt that highlighted the board.
-When gallery visitors logged on to Wi-Fi, they were notified that Tate is on Pinterest and were invited to take inspiration from the exhibition home with them via Pinterest.
+When gallery visitors logged in to the Wi-Fi, they were notified that Tate are on Pinterest and were invited to take inspiration from the exhibition home with them via Pinterest.

 - Partner with relevant influencers to extend the reach of your Pins.